-The following chart provides a summary of the anticipated recovery to holders of Claims and Interests under the Plan.
+Your ultimate distribution (if any) under the Plan depends on, among other things, the Debtors ongoing marketing and sale process and the sale proceeds ultimately realized.
+In addition, yourThe following chart provides a summary of the anticipated recovery to holders of Claims and Interests under the Plan.
 Any estimates of Claims and Interests in this Disclosure Statement may vary from the final amounts allowed by the Bankruptcy Court.
 Your ability to receive distributions under the Plan depends upon the ability of the Debtors to obtain Confirmation and meet the conditions necessary to consummate the Plan.